Trek Frame Serial Numbers

 with Columbus tubing stickers.
 TX700 frames were available as

-special order, with Columbus tubing instead of the spec'ed Reynolds
+special order, with Columbus tubing instead of the specified

 **** Year